 Coordinating and scheduling on-site reviews.

-Working with the Commission and Professional Team members in developing, reviewing, and revising model tests and evaluations.
+Working with the Commission and Professional Team members in developing, reviewing, and revising hurricane model tests and evaluations.

 Overseeing the supervision and administration of specified on-site tests and evaluations.

 Working with the modeling organization to determine which professionals with the modeling organization should be available during the on-site review.